petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm.md

 > [!NOTE]
 >
-> - After you enable Trusted launch, currently VMs can't be rolled back to the Standard security type (non-Trusted launch configuration).
 > - vTPM is enabled by default.
 > - We recommend that you enable Secure Boot, if you aren't using custom unsigned kernel or drivers.
 It's not enabled by default.
 Secure Boot preserves boot integrity and enables foundational security for VMs.